 I can’t believe how EASY it is to make peanut butter at home.
 Homemade peanut butter takes less than 5 minutes to make in your food processor, and you don’t have to do any extra prep work to get started!

-To make peanut butter, all you need is peanuts and a food processor.
+How do you make peanut butter?
+All you need is peanuts and a food processor.
 Do not add any extra oil, as the peanuts will release their natural oils as you go.

 Just 30 seconds later, it looks like the thick peanut butter consistency below.

 Within 4 minutes of your food processor running, your peanut butter should look something like the photo below.